Why Should I Fight a DUI or DWI Charge?

 When In Doubt, Plead “Not Guilty.”

-Until you are certain that a plea is the right choice, you’ve seen the terms of the plea, and your lawyer has given you his or her opinion, it’s best to plead not guilty.
+Until you’re certain that a plea is the right choice, you’ve seen the terms of the plea, and your lawyer has given you their opinion, it’s best to plead not guilty.
 “Not guilty” keeps the door open for you to go to trial, and there’s no penalty for pleading not guilty at first and then accepting a plea deal at any time up until trial.

 How Accurate Are Breathalyzer Tests?